oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-learning-resources-for-react/rule.md

 ---

-​Here are the best collection of resources for Angular.:
+Here are the best collection of resources for Angular.:

 ### Free Resources